PoCInnovation/Pool2020/pwn/README.md

 # 2 - Format String Injections

 printf, scanf etc. are really useful when you develop a program.
-But if you can have severe security vulnerabilities if you use them without RTFM.
+But you can have severe security vulnerabilities if you use them without RTFM.

 ## Read the Stack